beyond2013/AlgoAnalysis/markdown/Intro.md

-What are algorithms?
+# What are algorithms?

 -	Informally an algorithm is any well-defined computational procedure that take some value, or set of values, as input and produces some value, or set of values as output.

-- An Algorithm is thus a sequence of computational steps that transform the input into the output.
+- An Algorithm is thus a **sequence of computational steps** that **transform** the **input** into the **output**.

 Example: sorting a sequence of number

-Input: A sequence of n numbers a1, a2, a3,...., an
+Input: A sequence of n numbers $a_1, a_2, a_3,...., a_n$
-Output: A permutation (reordering) of the input sequence such that a1 <= a2 <= a3 <=, ....., <=an
+Output: A permutation (reordering) of the input sequence such that $a_1 <= a_2 <= a_3 <=, ....., <= a_n$

-Which Algorithm is best for a given application depends on
+- Which Algorithm is best for a given application depends on
-- the number of items to be sorted
+  + the number of items to be sorted
-- the extent to which the items are already somewhat sorted,
+  + the extent to which the items are already somewhat sorted,
-- possible restriction on the item values
+  + possible restriction on the item values
-- the architecture of the computer
+  + the architecture of the computer
-- the kidn of storage devices to be used (main memory, disks, or tapes)
+  + the kind of storage devices to be used (main memory, disks, or tapes)

-An algorithm is said to be **correct** if, for every input instance, it halts with the correct output.
+- An algorithm is said to be **correct** if, for every input instance, it halts with the correct output.

-An **incorrect** algorithm might not halt at all on some input instances, or it might halt with an incorrect answer.
+- An **incorrect** algorithm might not halt at all on some input instances, or it might halt with an incorrect answer.

+- **incorrect algorithms** can sometimes be useful, if their error rate can be controlled.

 An Algorithm can be specified

 i. in English,
-ii. as a computer program, or even iii. as a hardware design.
+ii. as a computer program, or even
+iii. as a hardware design.

 The only requirement is that the specification must provide a precise description of the computational procedure to be followed.

 ## What kind of problems are solved by algorithms?

-Practical applications of algorithms are ubiquitous and include the following.
+Practical applications of algorithms are ubiquitous and include the following examples:

 1. identifying all the 100,000 genes in human DNA.
 2. finding good routes on which the data will travel on the internet
 3. public-key cryptography and digital signatures used in E-commerce
 4. linear programming
 5. shortest path in a graph
 6. longest common subsequence

+- Two characteristics common to many algorithmic problems:

+1. they have **many candidate solutions**, majority of which **do not solve the problem**. **Finding one that does, or one that is **best**, can be challenging**.
+2. they have practical applications.

 ## Data Structures

 - A data structure is a way to store and organize data in order to facilitate access and modifications.
 - No single data structure works well for all purposes, so it is important to know the strengths and limitations of several of them.